 San Diego Zoo Parking Lot Goes Solar

-SAN DIEGO The San Diego Zoo will install a "photovoltaic canopy" in its parking lot to generate energy and charge electric cars.
+The San Diego Zoo will install a "photovoltaic canopy" in its parking lot to generate energy and charge electric cars.
 The canopy is a project of the zoo and Smart City San Diego, a consortium that includes CleanTECH San Diego and SDG&E.

 When the canopy's complete, the zoo parking lot will provide five car charging stations and shade for fifty cars.
 The system will include a total of ten solar canopies, which will feed a 100-kilowatt battery storage system.